-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to Montana and Utah.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California and Nevada, east to Montana and Utah.

-Habitat: Shrub-steppe to mixed coniferous forests, low to moderate elevations.
+Habitat: Shrub-steppe to mixed coniferous forests, from low to moderate elevations.

 Conservation Status: Not of concern